 As it was already said I loved my time in Yerevan and didn’t really want to leave this amazing city.
-But one of the reasons that makes the Armenian capital so special is the fact that it can be a perfect base to explore this wonderful country, full of incredible old monasteries and breathtaking landscape.
-I used it to the fullest.
+But one of the reasons that makes the Armenian capital so special is the fact that it can be a perfect base to explore so many great places in Armenia, with incredible old monasteries and breathtaking landscape.
+I used it to the fullest as even with the small Armenia travel budget you can explore a lot!
 I managed to see the basics (which is Lake Sevan, Geghard, Garni, Khor Virap and Echmiadzin) during my first visit to Armenia and this time I saw some less popular yet still incredible places.
 The first trip I took was to a place close to Yerevan, the region of Aragatsotn, with beautiful monasteries, ruins of medieval fortress and quirky monument of Armenian alphabet.

 Monasteries of Aragatsotn: Saghmosavank